 Paul Shoesmith has a wide range of experience of working with schools, suppliers, local authorities and government departments covering all aspects of the use of ICT (Information and Communications Technology).

-IET Associates is a not for profit company, operating as a social enterprise, specialising in advice on the effective use and deployment of technology solutions in education.
-The company undertakes project commissions, consultancy and conference or training activities in the UK and overseas, and builds and runs ICT leadership networks and professional development programmes for school leaders, including the Leading Leaders Network and the EXite Programme.
+IET Associates is a not for profit company, operating as a social enterprise, which now builds and runs ICT leadership networks and professional development programmes for school leaders, including the Leading Leaders Network and the EXite Programme.

-Paul has been a governor at a primary academy in Worcester since 1999, where he is currently vice-chair of the governing body, chair of the finance committee, and member and director of the Black Pear Academy Trust, comprising two primary schools, and has also been governor and director at a secondary academy, also in Worcester, since November 2013.
+Paul has been a governor at a primary academy in Worcester since 1999, where he is now chair of the Black Pear Academy Trust, comprising two primary schools, and has also been governor and director at a secondary academy, also in Worcester, since November 2013.
 He is a trustee of the Birmingham eLearning Foundation.

 He joined Becta, a UK government agency which supported all four UK education departments in their strategic ICT developments, as Assistant Director for Technical Policy and Standards in June 2004, and was appointed as Director, Technical Strategy in June 2007.
 He was responsible for a team that worked with school, local authority and regional broadband consortium staff and industry to develop standards and specifications for school networks and the applications and services that are used on them, and for the National Education Network.
 The purpose of these standards was to make sure that learners and teachers have access to coherent, reliable and sustainable ICT services which support teaching and learning, and the management of learning.
 The result should be technology that works first time, every time, for everyone, wherever and whenever they need it.